 We need substantial additional funding before we can complete the development of our product candidates.
-If we are unable to raise capital, we will be forced to delay, reduce or eliminate our product development programs and may not have the capital required to otherwise operate our business.
+If we are unable to raise additional capital, we will be forced to delay, reduce or eliminate our product development programs and may not have the capital required to otherwise operate our business.

 Developing biopharmaceutical products, including conducting pre-clinical studies and clinical trials and establishing manufacturing capabilities, is expensive.
-We expect our research and development expenses to increase in connection with our ongoing activities, particularly as we initiate our clinical programs and conduct other clinical trials of our product candidates.
-In addition, our expenses could increase beyond expectations if the FDA requires that we perform additional studies to those that we currently anticipate, and the timing of any potential product approval may be delayed.
+We expect our research and development expenses to increase in connection with our ongoing activities, particularly as we continue to develop cenderitide, our lead product candidate, and initiate clinical development of CU-NP, our second product candidate.
+In addition, our expenses could increase beyond expectations if the U.S. Food and Drug Administration, or FDA, requires that we perform additional studies to those that we currently anticipate, and the timing of any potential product approval may be delayed.
 Other than our cash on hand, we currently have no commitments or arrangements for any additional financing to fund the research and development of our product candidates.
-We have not generated any product revenues, and do not expect to generate any revenues until, and only if, we receive approval to sell our drugs from the FDA and other regulatory authorities for our product candidates.
-As of December 31, 2009, we had cash and cash equivalents totaling \$3.2 million.
-During the fiscal year ended December 31, 2009, we used net cash totaling \$5.8 million in operating activities.
+We have not generated any product revenues, and do not expect to generate any revenues until, and only if, we receive approval to sell our drug candidates from the FDA and other regulatory authorities for our product candidates.
+As of December 31, 2010, we had cash and cash equivalents totaling \$3.4 million.
+During the fiscal year ended December 31, 2010, we used net cash totaling \$4.3 million in operating activities.
 We expect our negative cash flows from operations to continue for the foreseeable future and beyond potential regulatory approval and any product launch.
-Based on our current development plans, which include the potential dosing of additional cohorts in the ongoing Phase II study, we expect that our current resources will be sufficient to fund our operations through the end of the third quarter of 2010.
-We will need to raise additional capital to complete the study activities and analyze the results.
-Pending the results of our ongoing Phase II study, we would need substantial additional capital in order to initiate and fund the next clinical study of CD-NP, which we anticipate would be a Phase IIb clinical trial.
+Based on our current development plans, including our planned Phase I PK/PD study of cenderitide, we anticipate that our current resources will be sufficient to fund our operations beyond the fourth quarter of 2011.
+We will need substantial additional capital in order to complete this Phase I study and fund the next clinical study of cenderitide, which we anticipate would be a larger Phase II double-blind, placebo-controlled, dose ranging study in post-acute ADHF patients.